 If you’d really rather not look away from your phone, don’t worry, the Gleim CIA Review Course is mobile friendly.
 You can access study materials and thousands of review questions anywhere on any device.

-It also helps to have a concrete image attached to your overall goal.
+It also helps to have an image attached to your overall goal.
 For example, if getting your CIA certification means you’ll automatically get a raise in your job, decide what you want to do with that extra money.
 Do you want to travel and see the world?
 Do you want to finally buy a car that’s less than 10 years old?
 Find a picture of that country you’ve always wanted to see or that new dream car—anything that will help you visualize your ultimate goal—and tape it to your monitor.
-Seeing that picture every day will give your unconscious mind continued motivation to keep working.
-You’re not working for an ephemeral “something” wafting around out there in the ether.
-You’re working toward no more weekly trips to the mechanic or drinking wine by the Arc de Triomphe.
+Seeing that picture every day will remind you what you are working toward.

 Choose A CIA Review Course to Help Achieve Your Goals

-More CIAs have turned to Gleim CIA to pass the CIA exam than any other review course.
-To get your CIA exam plan started, learn why Gleim CIA is the most trusted name in CIA exam prep with an unlimited access to our free CIA demo.
-The Gleim CIA Review Course provides access to video lectures and outlines, a comprehensive test bank of CIA exam questions, an online review, and more.
+More CIAs rely on Gleim CIA to pass the exam than any other review course.
+Get unlimited access to our free CIA demo and learn why Gleim CIA is the most trusted name in CIA exam prep!
+The Gleim CIA Review Course provides access to video lectures and outlines, a comprehensive test bank of CIA exam questions, an online review, and more!